M200 and M500 Motor User Guide

 Parts of a Motor

-The M200 is an outrunner motor.
-When actuated, the entire rotor spins while the rest of the motor components remain stationary.
-The following diagram shows the components of an M200 Motor.
+The M200 and M500 are outrunner motors.
+This means the entire outer rotor spins while the inner stator remains stationary.
+The following diagram shows the components of the motors.

 Rotor Attachments

-The top of the rotor has two M3x0.5 threaded holes that can be used to attach components.
-The screw thread engagement for these holes should not exceed 6 mm.
-The two larger, unthreaded holes are for drainage.
+The top of the rotor has threaded holes that can be used to attach propellers, tools, or other driven components.
+The two larger unthreaded holes are vents for drainage.
+Refer to the diagrams below for thread sizes, hole patterns, and maximum screw engagement depths for each motor.

-The end of the rotor shaft has a drive flat.
-The flat area of the shaft provides a flat surface for a fastener and prevents slippage of an attached component.
+The rotor shaft has a drive flat—a flat section milled into the shaft that provides a positive surface for a fastener to bear against, preventing an attached component from slipping during operation.

 To operate a motor you need: